Realized 1031 Blog Articles

 The 1031 exchange process comes with in-stone deadlines.
 Specifically, you have 45 days after closing on the sale of your relinquished property to identify a replacement property.
 And you have 180 days after the relinquished property sale to buy your replacement property.

 When you’re working with multiple relinquished properties, you have to ensure that you can complete all sales of the relinquished properties and acquisition of the replacement property within that 180-day window.
-While this is a great goal, it also can be difficult to achieve.
+While this is a great goal, it can also be difficult to achieve.
 More likely than not, you’ll sell those properties separately, meaning multiple deadlines to juggle.

 The Value